 Vijay Singh is the Vice President Managing Director at Sea Island Company.
 In this role, Singh leads all aspects of the resort operations including management of department executives.
 He works closely with the Strategic Leadership Team and is responsible for overseeing all day-to-day operational aspects of the resort.
 A veteran leader in the industry, Singh most recently served as Vice President of Operations at Salamander Hotels, a hotel management and ownership company that he assisted in forming.
 There he oversaw operations across six hotels before switching gears to focus on the company’s newest hotel in Charleston, The Hotel Bennett.
 Prior to Salamander Hotels, Singh spent 13 years with the Ritz-Carlton Hotel Company and opened the Sanctuary Hotel at Kiawah Island.

 Jon and his wife Janine moved to Sea Island in 2015 from their home outside Philadelphia.
 Their first visit to the Golden Isles in 2005 was a Board Retreat for Jon’s Philadelphia company.
 Several trips followed until they found the perfect home.
 Preserving the natural beauty around their home through support of local organizations has become an important focus of their life here.
 Jon grew up in New York City and earned a BA from Williams College and an MBA from Columbia University.
 Jon joined Eastdil Realty, a New York real estate investment banking firm, from 1970-1994.
-From 1994-2006 Jon was President & Chief Operating Officer and then Vice Chairman of Pennsylvania Real Estate Investment Trust, a Philadelphia-based REIT, which developed, owned, and operated shopping centers.
+From 1994-2006 Jon was President & Chief Operating Officer and then Vice Chairman of Pennsylvania Real Estate Investment Trust, a Philadelphia-based REIT.
 From 2006-2014 Jon served on the Boards of two NYSE companies: Penn Virginia Resources and AMREP Corp.
-Jon’s non-profit passion for the past 20+ years has been land conservation.
 In Philadelphia Jon served on the Boards of two conservancies, Lower Merion Conservancy, where he also served as Board Chair for five years, and Natural Lands, which saved nearly 50,000 acres around Philadelphia.
-Their support of local organizations began in 2014 with St. Simons Land Trust and today includes One Hundred Miles, T.E.R.N.
-(GA DNR Wildlife Conservation) and Manomet’s Georgia Bight Shorebird Conservation Initiative.
 In 2022 Jon was invited to join the Advisory Committee of the Stewards of the Georgia Coast, an affinity group for donors with a passion for coastal conservation.
-Jon and Janine have three children, ages 44, 39 and 38, and four granddaughters, ages 2 to 5.
+Jon and Janine have three children and five grandchildren.
 They love to travel, work in the garden, and spend time with family and friends.

 Bill Jones III is currently Senior Advisor, Sea Island Company and a Director of the Broadmoor- Sea Island Company.
 He is past Chairman and CEO of Sea Island.
 He represents Georgia’s 1st congressional district on the Board of the Georgia Department of Natural Resources and chairs the Law Enforcement Committee.
 He is former Board Member and Chairman of the Georgia Ports Authority, the Georgia Research Alliance, The Georgia Cancer Coalition, the Georgia Historical Society and served on the board of the Jekyll Island Authority.
 Mr. Jones’ personal recognition includes Entrepreneur of the Year award for Principled Leadership from Ernst and Young, the Rock Howard Award for outstanding environmental achievement given by the Georgia Department of Natural Resources, the Boy Scouts of America Silver Beaver Award for distinguished service, and the NAACP Freedom Award.
 Georgia Trend named him “Georgian of the Year” in 2004 for bringing the G8 Summit meeting to Sea Island.
 He and his wife Sally reside on Sea Island and are members of Wesley United Church at Frederica.